 To me, yoga is like a dance except that you are not performing for anyone else, and you didn’t have to stress out too much about learning a new routine.

 After around 6 months of dabbling in yoga all those years ago, I headed off to Ibiza to spend a week in a yoga retreat – which fortunately (for me at the time) wasn’t too “retreat-like” mixing up early morning yoga sessions, vegetarian food and evenings with sangria on the beach.
-But it was there that my love of yoga really started to lay its roots.
+But it was there that my love of yoga really started to lay its roots – and I made connections and friendships with people that still hold strong today.

-Since then I’ve read as much as I can about the practice and roots of yoga, I’ve attended numerous classes and workshops, been taught by some incredible teachers both here in London and in Dubai (where I lived for almost three years).
-There have been more retreats to Turkey, back to Ibiza, and then finally after idly googling ‘how can I live in Bali?’ too many times at work – I took a leap of faith and set off for the promised Indonesian island to complete my 200-hour yoga teacher training in 2015.
+Since then I’ve read as much as I can about the practice and roots of yoga.
+I’ve attended numerous classes, workshops and non-teaching immersive trainings covering the philosophy of yoga.
+I’ve been taught by some incredible teachers both here in London and in Dubai (where I lived for almost three years).
+There have been more retreats to Turkey, back to Ibiza, and then finally after idly googling ‘how can I live in Bali?’ too many times at work – I took a leap of faith and set off for the promised island to complete my 200-hour yoga teacher training in 2015.

 More recently I’ve started to learn more about supporting women through pre- and post-natal yoga, qualifying as a pregnancy yoga teacher in 2018.